ryanw/shapes/README.md

 Most shapes could be replaced with a single `Polygon` shape and a list of vertices.

-Could probably do with more comments.
+The code could probably do with more comments.